Knowledge of Language and Life in the UK

 There are two ways to fulfil the English language requirement;

-• Applicants who have a degree from a UK institution will automatically fulfil the English language requirement.
-If taught in another country, and the applicant can prove that it is equivalent or at a higher standard than a UK bachelor’s degree, and provide evidence that the degree was taught in English, the applicant will fulfil the requirement.
-Please speak to your BIC consultant for more information on how to provide this proof through the UK Naric process.
+Applicants who have a degree from a UK institution will automatically fulfil the English language requirement.
+If taught in another country, and the applicant can prove that it is equivalent or at a higher standard than a UK bachelor’s degree and provide evidence that the degree was taught in English, the applicant will fulfil the requirement.
+Please speak to your BIC consultant for more information on how to provide this proof through the UK Ectiss process.

-It is important to note that the UK Home Office only accepts English Language tests, done at approved providers from their set list.
+It is important to note that the UK Home Office only accepts English Language tests done by approved providers.
 Please check with your BIC consultant for more information before you book and pay for your test.

 Exemptions from the Knowledge of Language and Life requirement